 What Are The Risks of Not Managing Diabetes?

 If diabetes is not managed correctly, it can lead to a number of serious health complications.
-These include:

 - Heart disease